Erioldoesdesign/Design_HOSS_PhD/README.md

 The folder for any supplementary images is located [here](https://github.com/Erioldoesdesign/Design_HOSS_PhD/tree/main/images)

 ## Presentations
-The folder for any presentation type data or presentations that Eriol has created in order to communicate their PhD and related research can be found[here](https://github.com/Erioldoesdesign/Design_HOSS_PhD/tree/main/presentations).
+The folder for any presentation type data or presentations that Eriol has created in order to communicate their PhD and related research can be found [here](https://github.com/Erioldoesdesign/Design_HOSS_PhD/tree/main/presentations).

 ## Ecosystems Mapping: Innovation in Humanitarian/Human-Rights organisations